DLR-RM/stable-baselines3/docs/modules/dqn.rst

 - Tutorial "From Tabular Q-Learning to DQN": https://github.com/araffin/rlss23-dqn-tutorial

 .. note::
-    This implementation provides only vanilla Deep Q-Learning and has no extensions such as Double-DQN, Dueling-DQN Prioritized Experience Replay can be use by passing ``PrioritizedReplayBuffer`` via the ``replay_buffer_class`` argument.
+    This implementation provides only vanilla Deep Q-Learning and has no extensions such as Double-DQN, Dueling-DQN and Prioritized Experience Replay (PER).
+    However, `Prioritized Approximation Loss (PAL) <https://proceedings.neurips.cc/paper_files/paper/2020/hash/a3bf6e4db673b6449c2f7d13ee6ec9c0-Abstract.html>`_ can be used as a simple and computationally efficient replacement for PER.

 Can I use?
 ----------